VicenteAguileraPerez/Ordenamiento/README.md

 This is a web project where you can visualize step by step the ordering of numbers using both bubble sort and insertion sort.

-Este es un proyecto donde puedes visualizar paso a paso el ordenamiento de numeros usando tanto ordenamiento burbuja como ordenamiento por inserción.
+Este es un proyecto donde puedes visualizar paso a paso el ordenamiento de números usando tanto ordenamiento burbuja como ordenamiento por inserción.

 ## Bubble Sort